To apply for membership as a Registered Electrical Contractor (REC) at Safe Electric you need to submit the following documentation to Safe Electric:

 Safe Electric will contact you once your application has been processed.

-For successful applicants the following annual subscription fee will apply depending on the number of electricians employed:
+For successful applicants the following annual subscription fee will apply depending on the number of electricians working on behalf of the company:

 - Employing 10 or fewer electricians*: €354